systemetric/robocon-website/docs/motors.md

 ```

 :::warning
-If you are using the mini-bot or similar motors.
-Do not exceed a motor power of 25% otherwise they will burn out.
+If you are using the mini-bot or similar motors, do not exceed a motor power of 25% otherwise they will burn out.
 :::

 To control the second motor instead, replace `motors[1]` with `motors[2]`.